Tanner253/DotNetMotors/README.md

 ***[Tell me about your application, should be about a paragraph]*** This is a C# console application that will ask a user several questions about me, the developer.
 There are multiple question types ranging from inputting a number to True or False.
-At the end of the game the user receives their total score.
+At the end of the game the user receives their total score...

 ------------------------------